 This means a lot of attention is coming to battery metals mines and projects in places that are less dangerous, including the U.S., Canada, Australia, and Finland.
 Watch for more tech-backed deals coming down the pipe as Silicon Valley unfolds its plan to revolutionize mining.

 I believe tech investors like SoftBank and others are going to focus on battery metals mining companies which are in the process of building new mines.

 For a simple way to capitalize on this major trend, you can invest in the Global X Lithium & Battery Tech Fund (LIT).
 It invests in a broad basket of companies involved in lithium mining, lithium refining, and battery production.

 We also have a number of plays that fit the bill in our International Speculator portfolio, and we’ll be searching for the very best investments in this space and covering all the details going forward.

 Editor, International Speculator

-If you have any questions or suggestions for the Dispatch, send them to us right here.
+As always, if you have any questions or suggestions for the Dispatch, send them to us at [email protected].